 Pedal miles of scenic roads, paved bike trails, pristine scenery and endless vistas.
 This is cycling paradise!
 Bring your passport: since this trip follows the International Selkirk Loop, you'll pedal from northern Washington State into southern British Columbia, Canada.
 Ride beside rivers and lakes and mountains: spectacular Lake Coeur d'Alene; Priest Lake and Lake Pend Oreille, tucked deep in the mountains of Idaho's panhandle; the Bitterroot, Selkirk and Cabinet mountain ranges.
 Breathe deep, ride hard and soak up day after day of glorious views.

-Pedal beside the Cusick River and the million-acre Colville National Forest - home to the last remaining herd of caribou in the U.S.
+Pedal beside the Cusick River and the million-acre Colville National Forest, home to the last remaining herd of caribou in the U.S.

 Ride into Rossland, British Columbia, 'Mountain Bike Capital of Canada.'
 It's also home turf to Red Mountain Resort and several Olympic gold medalists.

 Ride the Trail of the Coeur d'Alenes before heading back to Spokane for your homeward flight.
-Or, stay on at the Coeur d'Alene Resort - the perfect place to extend your tour.

 As an optional extra, a person traveling solo on any inn-to-inn trip may reserve a room for his or her exclusive use.
 This will guarantee you a private room and private bath every night.
-If you're willing to share a room, there is no extra charge for coming solo, no matter when you sign up for the tour - even if you wind up with a private room by default.
+Unlike other tour companies, if you're willing to share a room, there is no extra charge for coming solo, no matter when you sign up for the tour - even if you wind up with a private room by default.